anamariamartinez10/se_project_spots/README.md

 # Project 3: Spots

-### Overview
+### Overview & Skills

+* HTML
-* Intro
+* CSS
-* Figma
+* Grid Layout
-* Images
+* Adaptive Web Design
+* Working with design briefs

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This project was created from a Figma design brief.
+Images and fonts were gathered from design brief.

 **Figma**